gustycooper/gustycooper.github.io/labs/labs_lab03_01.md

 7. Add the following instance variable to your ```Person``` class.

    * a. ```private String friends;```  – this variable will contain the friends of your ```Person```
+   * b.
+Java refers to instance variables as fields.

 8. Add the following methods to your ```Person``` class.